BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p1.md

   - /images/avatar-64x64.png
   name:
   - Tzaoh

 cardbackground: 'white'
 cardtitlecolor: 'orange'

 post_categories:
 - CTFs
-date: 2017-08-30T18:56:18+02:00
-description: GoogleCTF 2017 - Inst prof (Part 1)

 tags:
 - CTF
 - GoogleCTF
 - 2017
-title: "GoogleCTF 2017 - Inst Prof (Part 1)"
-summary: "Here there is an explanation and solution to one funny challenge published during the GoogleCTF 2017.
-As the explanation is a bit long I decided to split the post in two parts.
-This part contains the description of the behavior of the entire binary.
-Have fun!"
-cardthumbimage: "/assets/GoogleCTF2017/title.jpg"

 ---

 ![inst_prof Description](/assets/GoogleCTF2017/Inst Prof/1-inst_prof_description.png)